-How it’s using robots: AeroVironment is a developer of unmanned aircraft systems for the Pentagon and dozens of other allied nations.
+AeroVironment is a developer of unmanned aircraft systems for the Pentagon and dozens of other allied nations.
 AeroVironment’s six unmanned robots can be launched by hand for reconnaissance missions or via aircraft carrier to defend U.S. territories and ships.

 The AeroVironment Puma helps rescue and research teams survey land and gather data.
 It was used by the U.S. Coast Guard to chart Antarctic ice sheets and by firefighters to assist in their search for a missing colleague who disappeared during a wildfire.

 The Switchblade is a much larger drone that needs to be launched and is designed for warfare.
 It is equipped with thermal visioning and can fire missiles with extreme precision.

-Healthcare Robotics Applications
+Healthcare Robotics Companies

 Below are three publicly traded companies whose robots make the healthcare industry safer and smarter.

-Location: Sunnyvale, Calif.
+Location: Sunnyvale, California

 Stock Symbol: ARAY

-How it’s using robots: Accuray's robots help with cancer treatments and surgeries.
+Accuray’s robots help with cancer treatments and surgeries.
 Employing a variety of arms, they administer radiotherapy to affected parts of the body, including the pancreas, lungs and brain.

 The Accuray CyberKnife System is the first surgical tool that administers robotic radiotherapy.
 Instead of traditional chemotherapy that targets a wide area of the body, the robotic surgery tool pinpoints specific areas where cancers are found and keeps collateral damage to a minimum.

-Location: Sunnyvale, Calif.
+Location: Sunnyvale, California

 Stock Symbol: ISRG

-How it’s using robots: Considered the originator of surgical robotics, Intuitive developed its da Vinci System to assist on minimally invasive surgeries.
+Considered the originator of surgical robotics, Intuitive developed its da Vinci System to assist on minimally invasive surgeries.
 Surgeons face a console that displays exactly what the robot is seeing while the robot makes incisions and performs surgeries more precisely than humans are able.
 It also comes with several different attachments for instruments and vision.

 Widely deployed around the world, Intuitive’s da Vinci reportedly is used every 36 seconds to perform minimally invasive surgery.